 The gospel is the power of God to all who believe (v.
 16)

-Paul’s reputation portrayed throughout the New Testament obviously is not one particularly to be seen as ashamed of the gospel.
+Paul’s reputation portrayed throughout the New Testament obviously is not one to be seen as ashamed of the gospel.
 Rather, it’s an astounding testimony of the gospel.
-His love for Jesus and the Gospel often puts him into tight spots and tremendous physical persecution for the gospel.
+His love for Jesus and the Gospel often puts him in tight spots and tremendous physical persecution for the gospel.

 Why?
 After all that Paul has gone through for the Gospel, why does he continue?
 Why is he not ashamed of the Gospel?

 He continues to love and spread the gospel because not only was he commanded by Jesus to do so, but Paul really loves people.
 Paul’s concern for people’s eternal destiny is what drives him to share with others the love of Jesus and the truth of the Gospel.
 He continues because the Gospel is the power of God to all who believe.

 If Paul isn’t afraid of sharing the Gospel with others, then why are we?
 If Paul has the faith to continue sharing the Gospel throughout persecution, then why can’t we have that same faith?
 Seeing Paul’s testimony should influence our lives toward the Gospel, and ultimately toward Christ.

 Paul says that those who deliberately pursued sinfulness–specifically the Gentiles in this context–are without excuse.
 They have no reason for their actions.
 God has provided all they need, yet they reject it and pursue ungodliness.
 We have revealed to us through the Bible God’s grace and justification for our sin.
 The Gentiles must repent and put their trust in God, despite their knowledge of that fact, they continue to refuse God’s gift of grace.